dowski/pyweek28/README.md

 from this repo (or extract a zip file) to your preferred location and open `stackytower.py` in Mu.
 Choose PyGame Zero from the Mode selection button and then click Play.

+You can also simply extract the .zip file into a virtualenv, `pip install pgzero==1.2` and run `pgzrun stackytower.py`.

 If you are running on a Windows platform you may opt to use a pre-built executable (`stackytower.exe`).

 ### Game Play